astral-sh/ruff/docs/faq.md

 Yes.
 Ruff is compatible with [Black](https://github.com/psf/black) out-of-the-box, as long as the `line-length` setting is consistent between the two.
-Ruff and Black treat `line-length` differently because Black does not wrap all long lines (for example, comments) while Ruff will still flag those as long lines.
+Ruff and Black treat `line-length` differently because Black does not wrap all long lines (for example, comments) while Ruff rule `E501` flags those same lines for exceeding `line-length`.

 As a project, Ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by autoformatting.